Carving wood

 Carving with the Grain:

 To carve efficiently, your tools must be razor sharp.
-They should leave a shiny cut through the wood, with no white streaks that indicate a nick in the blade.
+The chisel should leave a shiny cut through the wood, with no white streaks which indicate a nick in the blade.

 To determine the direction of the grain, look at the long cell fibers.
 The darker streaks of the annual rings can help indicate the direction of the grain.

+Carve down on the grain.
 Carve in a downward direction onto the parallel lines of grain.
-Note, if the wood seems to be tearing, and your tools are sharp, then you are probably going in the wrong direction.
-Turn around and carve in the opposite direction.
+If the wood seems to be tearing, and your tools are sharp, then you are probably going in the wrong direction.
+Turn the chisel around and carve in the opposite direction to get clean cuts.

-You can also carve diagonally across the grain and even parallel to it, but if you carve upwards against the grain, it will only tear and splinter the wood.
+You can also carve diagonally across the grain, but if you carve upwards against the grain, it will likely tear and splinter the wood.
+Cutting diagonally across the grain, at about a 45 degree angel, can help solve the problem of a wavy grain that keeps changing directions and prevent the wood from splintering.

-Carving parallel to the grain can be disasterous.
-It can raise a long splinter of wood that runs under an area of detail that you wanted to save.
+Carving in a straight line parallel with the grain can be disasterous.
+It can raise up a long splinter of wood that might run under an area of detail that you wanted to save.

 Using a Knife

-When working on a small carving that can be held in the hand, hold the wood in the left hand (assuming you are right handed), the knife in the right.
+When working on a small carving that can be held in the hand, hold the wood in the left hand (assuming you are right handed) and the knife in the right.

-Keep the left hand behind the knife and use the left thumb on the blunt side of the blade to act like a fulcrum to control the cut.
+Keep the left hand behind the knife blade and use your thumb, on the blunt side of the blade, to act like a fulcrum to control the cut.
 With the thumb stationary, rotate your right hand and wrist to make the cut.

-In this position, if the knife should slip, you will not be cut.
-The knife should never go flying uncontrolably out off the piece of wood.
+With this technique, if the knife should slip, you will not be cut.
+The knife should never go flying uncontrollably out off the piece of wood.
+That is a sure way to get cut.
+The knife should always be under control.

 Roughing out